 In 1868 the Hulscher brothers came to an agreement with Mr. G.A.
 Heineken,

-owner of beer brewery 'De Hooiberg', a traditionally brewed beer already mentioned in the annals of 1675.
+owner of the beer brewery 'De Hooiberg', a traditionally brewed beer already mentioned in the annals of 1675.
 Under the name 'Gebroeders Hulscher' they opened a beer house on the Nieuwezijds Voorburgwal, situated behind the brewery.
 Therefore the two neighbour storehouses had to be rebuild.

 With this rebuilding an old tablet was found in a wall.
 On this tablet was a representation of several buildings in the Old-Neurenberg style, with the inscription: 'Die Port van Cleve'.
 The Hulscher brothers decided to name the new beer house after this tablet.
 The name referred to a middle age fortified city.